Skip to primary navigation Skip to content Skip to footer

 The Legacy of Central of Georgia Railway 661: A Coach with a Tale

 The Central of Georgia Railway 661 is a remarkable 56-seat lightweight coach, masterfully crafted by the American Car & Foundry in 1947.
-Commissioned for the Central of Georgia Railroad, this coach was the second in a series designed for the “Nancy Hanks II” – a passenger service connecting Atlanta and Savannah, Georgia.
+Commissioned for the Central of Georgia Railway, this coach was the second in a series designed for the “Nancy Hanks II” – a passenger service connecting Atlanta and Savannah, Georgia.
 It proudly journeyed alongside its siblings, coaches 390, 662, and 907, all of which are preserved in the Tennessee Valley Railroad Museum (TVRM) collection.
-After years of dedicated service under both the Central of Georgia Railroad and its successor, the Southern Railway, the 661 found its final home at TVRM.
+After years of dedicated service for both the Central of Georgia Railway and its successor, the Southern Railway, the 661 found its final home at TVRM, being donated to the museum in 1981.
+A subsequent rebuilding saw the car emerge in 1989 as a “self sufficient” car, after the success of coach 907 and dining car 3158, with its own 220v A.C. diesel generator, and a Colonial Red exterior in place of the previous (by then faded) Pullman No. 4 Green from its Southern Railway days; all aspects necessary for continued excursion program operation.

 SPECIFICATIONS: